Tanz0rz/haxe-fmod/extension/haxe/loading-and-playing-sounds-in-the-core-api.md

 var buffer:haxe.io.Bytes = null;

 //
-// Load your file image (wav, ogg, mp3, fsb) into the "buffer" bytes here
+// Load your audio data to the "buffer" bytes here
 //

-sound = Sound.fromMemory(buffer); // The buffer's length is the length of the file image in bytes
+sound = Sound.fromMemory(buffer);
-// The audio data stored in "buffer" has been duplicated into FMOD's buffers, and can now be freed
+// The audio data stored by the "buffer" bytes has been duplicated into FMOD's buffers, and can now be freed
 ```

 ## 4.3.1 Creating a Sound from memory#2